 Feedback from event organizers and participants

-Professional speaking carries an obligation to deliver distinct value to each audience – especially when an important cause is involved, and mere talk is not enough.
-I work with my sponsor to understand the audience’s background and interests, the client’s objectives, and the context of my talk within the event.
-My goal is nothing less than to leave each audience with a new view of life, because that changes what people are capable of achieving.
+In my view professional speaking carries an obligation to deliver distinct value to each audience – especially when an important cause is involved, and mere talk is not enough.
+I work with each client to understand the audience’s background and interests, the client’s objectives, and the context of my talk within the event.
+My goal is nothing less than to leave each audience with a new view of life, because that can change what people are capable of achieving.